This Is It! (bar): History

+On March 9, 2025, the bar announced via Facebook that their doors had closed permanently due to the impact of COVID and 2024 street construction.

 Recognition

 This Is it! has been voted 'BEST Gay and Lesbian Bar' since 2012 via the A-List on WISN.com (A-list not compiled in 2015).

-The Bar was featured in the book "Bottoms Up: A Toast to Wisconsin's Historic Bars & Breweries" by Jim Draeger & Mark Speltz, published by the Wisconsin Historical Society Press.
-The bar was also included in the 2019 publication "111 Places to Visit in Milwaukee That You Must Not Miss" by Michelle Madden.
+This Is It! was featured in the book Bottoms Up: A Toast to Wisconsin's Historic Bars & Breweries by Jim Draeger & Mark Speltz, published by the Wisconsin Historical Society Press.
+The bar was also included in the 2019 publication 111 Places to Visit in Milwaukee That You Must Not Miss by Michelle Madden.
 The Madden publication is the first to highlight the bar's expansion of 2018-2019.

 In March 2016, Joseph and June Brehm, as well as the bar itself, were recognized for their contributions to the LGBT community by Senator Tammy Baldwin.
 A copy of this letter is embedded in this article.

 Just prior to Joseph Brehm's death, Milwaukee's mayor, Tom Barrett, proclaimed Thursday, March 31, 2016 "Joe Brehm Day", recognizing not only June Brehm's and Joseph Brehm's LGBT community involvement, but also the bar's significance as "a place that welcomes members of the LGBT community into a place of acceptance and safety" since 1968.

 On May 9, 2018, the Milwaukee County Historical Society recognized This is It! at its Annual Awards Dinner.
 An Anniversary Accolade for 50 years of business was presented to the bar, citing the bar's "welcoming environment as the oldest continually operating gay bar in Milwaukee and Wisconsin".

 Logo Redesign Contest

 In preparation for its 50th anniversary in 2018, This is It! hosted a logo redesign contest.
-Voting was conducted via the bar's website to narrow down to the top 4 submissions, and the 4 finalists were voted on in-person in the bar on 4/11/17.
+Voting was conducted via the bar's website to narrow down the top submissions, and the four finalists were voted on in-person in the bar on April 11, 2017.
 The winning design was created by James "Thommy" Harless.